Austin Appleby: Dallas Cowboys

-Orlando Apollos (AAF)
+Orlando Apollos

 In 2018, he signed with the San Antonio Commanders of the Alliance of American Football.
 On November 27, Appleby was selected by the Orlando Apollos in the third round of the AAF QB Draft.
 He was a backup behind Garrett Gilbert until the league folded in April 2019.

-Appleby tried out for the XFL in a summer showcase on July 3, 2019, but was not selected in the 2020 XFL Draft in October 2019.
+Appleby tried out for the XFL in a summer showcase on July 3, 2019, but was not selected in the 2020 XFL draft in October 2019.

-Winnipeg Blue Bombers (CFL)
+Winnipeg Blue Bombers

 Appleby signed a futures contract for the 2020 CFL season with the Winnipeg Blue Bombers on November 1, 2019.
-He was moved to the active roster on November 27, 2019.
 He retired from playing professional football on March 18, 2020.

 Coaching career

 Appleby was hired by Central Michigan as a quality control coach after the AAF folded in April 2019.
 He resigned from his position after the 2019 season, to sign with the Blue Bombers.
-On March 18, 2020, Appleby announced he accepted the wide receivers coach position for Missouri State.
+On March 18, 2020, Appleby accepted the wide receivers assistant coach position at Missouri State University, where he remained for three years.
+In December 2022, he was hired as the wide receivers coach at the University of Alabama at Birmingham.
+Appleby had been coached by UAB head coach Trent Dilfer when he was an Elite 11 contestant in high school.
+On December 5, 2024, Dilfer announced that Appleby would not be retained, as UAB made several changes to their coaching staff after a disappointing season.